 Why Discovery Green is "Green"

-Discovery Green stands as a beaming example of environmental best practices applied to a public project that has become the centerpiece of Houston’s downtown.
-It was the vision of my predecessor, Bill White.
-He deserves a thank you for ensuring it became a reality.” -- Mayor Annise Parker
+Discovery Green stands as a beaming example of environmental best practices applied to a public project that has become the centerpiece of Houston’s downtown.” -- Mayor Annise Parker

-From the earliest stages of planning, Discovery Green has been designed to use the latest technology in “green” building methods, energy conservation, and sustainable, environmentally-friendly park operations.
+As befits its name, Discovery Green is an environmental showcase in the heart of downtown Houston.
+From the earliest stages of planning, Discovery Green Conservancy committed to building a park that could meet the highest environmental standards while providing beauty and usability to the public.
+The park is designed to use the latest technology in “green” building methods, energy conservation, and sustainable, environmentally-friendly park operations.
 Discovery Green has earned a Gold rating from the LEED Green Building Rating System, which is the national benchmark for the design, construction, and operations of high-performance green buildings.

 Driven by a passionate commitment to sustainable design and operation, the Conservancy retained PageSoutherlandPage to manage the LEED certification process for Discovery Green.
 LEED credits are earned based on several criteria, including: site sustainability, water efficiency, energy and atmosphere, materials and resources used in construction, indoor environmental quality and innovation in the design process.
 Discovery Green’s high-performance green buildings were built to adhere to the strict LEED standards set forth by the U.S. Green Building Council at the Gold Level.